kid-gorgeous/tradeAI/README.md

     - Modules must be named, and updated
     - Configurations must be written
     - Requirements must be documented
+    - Reincorperate an OpenAI wrapper for better queries and prediction models

 ### In addition to the CLI interface